 Have you seen those adorable DIY shabby chic Red White and Blue Ribbon Flags?
-I finally made my version and I love the result.
+I finally made my version and you can too!
+There is no sewing involved!

 The beauty of a DIY Ribbon Flag is creating your own style.
 Personally I love the bright reds and knew I wanted my Ribbon Flag to be bright and vibrant.